SceneGate/Yarhl/docs/articles/Mastering-Yarhl.md

 I know...
 I talk too much...
 Let's continue!

-# Entering the virtual world: Nodes
+## Entering the virtual world: Nodes

-This is the main feature of YARHL and the most important one, no doubt, 10/10 Yarhl users would say so<sup>1</sup>.
+This is the main feature of Yarhl and the most important one, no doubt, 10/10 Yarhl users would say so<sup>1</sup>.
 Yarhl has a virtual file system to handle your files while mantaining your computer intact, you can now delete your "tests" folder and clean your desktop after-ages.

 As always let's take a look [at the docs](https://scenegate.github.io/Yarhl/api/Yarhl.FileSystem.Node.html#properties) a Node is a virtual file with three properties: Format, IsContainer and Stream.